jonathan-stone/tipster-app/README.md

 ![](http://i.imgur.com/L7PRcrD.gif)

 ## Developer notes
 Tipster was coded as a quick prototype, so it lacks certain maintainability aspects.
-Were this a production app, here are some things I'd insist on doing:
+Were this a production app, here are some things I'd be keen to do:

 * Test-driven development: Test-first coding so that all code is tested all the time.
 * Better encapsulation: I'd make TipPercentChooser into a component/control instead of a set of static functions.
 * Better encapsulation: I'd separate the tip calculator code from the page nav code more completely.
 * UI: I'd sure make it look a lot nicer.